Solr in Docker

 The same works if you use the example docker compose cluster, or you can just start your loading container in the same network:

-docker run -e SOLR_HOST=solr1 --network=mycluster_solr solr solr create_collection -c books -p 8983
+docker run -e SOLR_HOST=solr1 --network=mycluster_solr solr solr create -c books -p 8983

-docker run --rm -v "$PWD/mydata:/mydata" --network=mycluster_solr solr post -c books /mydata/books.csv -host solr1
+docker run --rm -v "$PWD/mydata:/mydata" --network=mycluster_solr solr post -c books /mydata/books.csv --host solr1

 Alternatively, you can make the data available on a volume at Solr start time, and then load it from docker exec or a custom start script.